explainers-by-googlers/cross-origin-storage/README.md

 The current hashing algorithm is [SHA-256](https://w3c.github.io/webcrypto/#alg-sha-256), implemented by the **Web Crypto API**.
 If hashing best practices should change, COS will reflect the [implementers' recommendation](https://w3c.github.io/webcrypto/#algorithm-recommendations-implementers) in the Web Crypto API.

 The hashing algorithm used is encoded in each hash object's `algorithm` field of the `hashes` array as a [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier).
 This flexible design allows changing the hashing algorithm in the future.
+The hash string must be a valid lowercase hexadecimal string of length 64 (for SHA-256).

 ```js
 const hashes = [